-I’ve rifled 133 barrels on my machines by hand over the years, so I believe I know what side’s up.
+I’ve rifled over 130 barrels on my machines by hand over the years, so I believe I know what side’s up.
 Who else can say they’ve rifled that many by hand on wooden benches?

 I’m long RETIRED from custom muzzle loading rifle building, but still like to mess around with my wooden riflers and boring benches.
 The site’s focus is now mainly concerned with hand rifling operations.
 The “how to build’em” websites are a dime a dozen, so find one you think will suit you.
 This website will be periodically revised and updated in an effort to share my understanding of the arts & mysteries of my style of rifling and it’s related facets.
 Caveat: I often type in my “Iowegian” dialect….just like I talk!
 For you folks in Scandinavia, there are a few pages or articles skrevet i Dansk og Norsk.

 You’ll find that several of the subjects listed above will have more than one page for you to check out.
 Go ahead and explore the site.
 Lots’a copyrighted photos for you to take a look at.
-Just “click” on any photo to get an enlarged view.
+Just “click” on any photo to get an enlarged view unless the photo is full size already..
 There are some “Big Honkin’ “ pages on this site covering 40 years of my experience, so please be patient if some of the pages load slowly.
 Often there are more photos & videos per page than what the program recommends.
 BUT….the wait will be worth it.
-If the site ain’t working correctly or the articles not helpful, drop me a line and let me know, please.
-One piece of free advice for you: Be known for the rifles YOU make.
-Not for copies of dead men’s guns
+The site will be updated on an irregular basis…like when I get around to it, but if the site ain’t working correctly or the articles not helpful, drop me a line and let me know, please.
+One piece of free advice for you, my personal motto as a gun builder: Be known for the rifles YOU make.
+Not for copies of dead men’s guns!

 —Steve Bookout, Master of the shop